DistributedSystemsGroup/zoe/docs/howto_zapp.rst

 While writing a ZApp by hand is always an option, it is not the easiest or safest one.
 Instead almost every programming language provides primitives to read and write JSON files very easily.

-In this guide we are going to use Python because it a very easy language to understand and because the library of Zoe Frameworks and Services that we publish is written in Python.
+In this guide we are going to use Python because it is a very easy language to understand and because the library of Zoe Frameworks and Services that we publish is written in Python.
 This Python code is run offline, outside of Zoe, to produce the ZApp JSON file.
 It is this JSON file that is submitted to Zoe for execution.

 We are planning graphical tools and a packaging system for ZApps, so stay tuned for updates!
-In the `Zoe Applications repository <https://github.com/DistributedSystemsGroup/zoe-applications>`_ there is already a very simple web interface that our users access to customize ready-made applications.
+In the `Zoe Applications repository <https://github.com/DistributedSystemsGroup/zoe-applications>`_ there is already a very simple web interface we use internally for our users.

 .. image:: figures/zapp_structure.png